Shawna Bell - BurialPlanning.com

 January 26, 2018

 West Virginia is called the ‘Mountain State’ for good reason.
 And the top WV cemeteries on our list all take advantage of the state’s beautiful backdrops.
 Most of these cemeteries are also conveniently located within a short drive from major cities and highways.
-Read on to learn some of the best cemeteries in the state.
+Read on to learn some of the best cemeteries in the West Virginia.

 Cross the Monongahela River that winds its way through Morgantown and you’ll find Beverly Hills Memorial Gardens.
 25 acres of West Virginia countryside left in its natural, original state form the backdrop for the burial plots, winding pathways, and mausoleums of this cemetery.
 Both cemetery and natural preserve, one-third of the property remains undeveloped.